felipetarijon/apymonitor/README.md

     * [x] allow change xml output filename
     * [x] generate the xml without the extra_header (non-default option)
     * [ ] blacklist some api function or dll
+* [ ] Implement a feature to get the dynamic imported api functions using capstone

 ## Changelog
 * 03/13/2021: